CERTCC/CERT-Guide-to-CVD/docs/topics/principles/wicked_problem.md

 problem, offering this documentation as evidence to that effect.

-# References
+[^1]:  H. W. Rittel and M. M. Webber, "Dilemmas in a General Theory of
-1. H. W. Rittel and M. M. Webber, "Dilemmas in a General Theory of Planning," *Policy Sciences,* vol. 4, no. 1973, pp. 155-169, June 1973.
+    Planning," *Policy Sciences,* vol. 4, no. 1973, pp. 155-169, June 1973.